jisotalo/ads-server/README.md

 # Selecting correct server class to use

-As mentioned in the beginning, there are two servers available (since version 1.1.0)
+There are two servers available (since version 1.1.0)
 - `Server` for using with TwinCAT installation or separate AMS router like [AdsRouterConsole](https://www.nuget.org/packages/Beckhoff.TwinCAT.Ads.AdsRouterConsole/)
   - For TwinCAT PLCs and Windows PCs with TwinCAT installation
   - For Raspberry Pi, Linux, etc. wth [AdsRouterConsole](https://www.nuget.org/packages/Beckhoff.TwinCAT.Ads.AdsRouterConsole/)